trpc/trpc/www/docs/main/introduction.md

 ### An alternative to traditional REST or GraphQL

 Currently GraphQL is the dominant way to implement typesafe APIs in TypeScript (and it's amazing!).
-Since GraphQL is designed as a language-agnostic specification for implementing APIs, it doesn't take full advantage of the power of a language like TypeScript.
+Since GraphQL is designed as a language-agnostic specification for implementing APIs, it doesn't take full advantage of the power of a language like TypeScript - [further reading](../further/further-reading.md#relationship-to-graphql).

 If your project is built with full-stack TypeScript, you can share types **directly** between your client and server, without relying on code generation.